 Tim, Bruce, and Cassie attend Stephanie’s funeral, which had been delayed for unknown reasons.
 Tim tells Bruce that he will continue on as Robin, but not in Gotham.
 He’s moving to Blüdhaven with his step-mom, who will be seeing a grief counselor there to deal with the death of Tim’s father.
 Poor Tim.
 In a short span, he’s lost his girlfriend (Steph), a close friend (Darla), and his father (Jack).

-–FLASHBACK: After Stephanie’s funeral, Bruce privately visits Steph’s grave and is confronted by her mother Crystal Brown, who wants to know his connection to her daughter (as seen in a flashback from Batman #634).
+–FLASHBACK: From Batman #634.
+After Stephanie’s funeral, Bruce privately visits Steph’s grave and is confronted by her mother Crystal Brown, who wants to know his connection to her daughter.
 Bruce tells Steph’s mom that he simply wants to honor a fallen hero, who was so heavily influenced by positivity and by Batman.
 Crystal responds by telling him that Batman is no hero, and it’s Batman’s fault that both her husband (Cluemaster) and Steph are gone.

 Bruce has a bourbon drink and reflects on all the recent losses (Babs leaving the Bat-Family and the deaths of Stephanie Brown, Jack Drake, Orpheus, and Sue Dibny).
 Dick, still injured from “War Games,” notes how he can “count on one hand” how many times he’s seen Bruce partake in alcohol.
 They also discuss Onyx’s defense of her Hill territory against Black Mask.
 Alfred asks Bruce how he is going to deal with Commissioner Akin’s labeling Batman as a criminal, now that the commish has ordered his officers to “shoot to kill” members of the Bat-Family.
 Bruce says the family will endure.

-–NOTE: Flash’s rogues attack Keystone City as revenge for the death of Captain Boomerang (as seen in Flash Vol. 2 #220-225).
-Reverse-Flash Zoom, while trying to make Flash re-live the death of his unborn children, inadvertently alters the main DCU timestream and causes Linda to not only to become pregnant again, but to give birth to the twins (Iris West and Jai West)!
-Flash then defeats his rogues and decides not to fix the timestream.
+–NOTE: In Flash Vol. 2 #220-225.
+Flash’s rogues (The Rogues) attack Keystone City as revenge for the death of Captain Boomerang.
+A time-traveling Barry Allen and a time-traveling Eobard Thawne (both from some point in the Year One Era) show up in this arc for a short while before returning back to whence they came.
+In the end, Zoom (aka Reverse-Flash II aka Hunter Zolomon), while trying to make Wally West re-live the death of his unborn children, inadvertently alters the main DCU timestream and causes Linda to not only to become pregnant again, but also to give birth to the twins (Iris West and Jai West)!
+Wally then defeats his rogues and decides not to fix the timestream.
 Hell, he’s got kids now and he’s keeping the little rugrats!

 –DCU Halloween Special 2010 #1, Part 1